Izzy-Newsham/Interferon_dataset_visualisations/README.md

 - `reference_visualisations_top_100_isgs.html`: The Reference dataset, visualised using the log fold change values of the top 100 ISGs.
 - `disease_visualisations.html`: The Disease dataset, visualised using the log fold change values of all available genes (excluding genes with NAs in >10% experiments).
 - `disease_visualisations_top_100_isgs.html`: The Disease dataset, visualised using the log fold change values of the top 100 ISGs.

-Note: the colours may not work in dark mode.